 Potatoes

-Before coming to the slums outside Chilseongmun Gate, which was the source of all the world's tragedies and dramas—fighting, adultery, murder, theft, begging, and imprisonment—Boknyeo's husband had been a peasant (the second tier of Joseon* societal class - in the order of scholars, farmers, artisans, and merchants).
+Before coming to the slums outside Chilseongmun Gate, which were the source of all the world's tragedies and dramas—fighting, adultery, murder, theft, begging, and imprisonment—Boknyeo's husband had been a peasant (the second tier of Joseon* social class system, with scholars being the highest, followed by farmers, artisans, and merchants).

-Boknyeo had originally been a girl raised under discipline in an honest farming family, even if impoverished.
-It's been said that these strict disciplines are usually diminished from scholars class to farmers class, but for some unknown reason, a certain discipline, a bit more intelligent and stricter than other peasants, remained in her family.
+Boknyeo had originally been a girl raised strictly in an honest, if poor, farming family.
+It's been said that this strict discipline is usually lower in the farming class than in the scholar class, but for some unknown reason, a certain discipline, a bit more intelligent and stricter than other peasants, remained in her family.
 Growing up among them, Boknyeo, like other girls, was accustomed to bathing naked in the stream in the summer and wandering the village in her trousers.
-Yet, deep within her, she harbored a vague, if somewhat unsettling, yearning for morality.
+Yet, deep within her, she harbored a vague, if somewhat unsettling, yearning for her own dignity.

 At the age of fifteen, she was sold to a widower in the village for eighty won and married.
 Her husband (perhaps her elderly husband? ) was twenty years older than her.
 In his father's time, his father was a skilled farmer, owning several plots of land.
-However, as he inherited his father's fortune, he began to sell one plot after, and the eighty won he spent on Boknyeo was his last remaining fortune.
+However, as he inherited his father's fortune, he began to sell one plot after, and the eighty won he spent on Boknyeo was the last of the money.
 He was extremely lazy.
-When the village elders arranged for him to borrow a field, he simply sowed the seeds, neglecting to till or weed.
-In the fall, he would harvest whatever he could, declare, "This year is a bad year," and eat it all by himself, without paying portion to the landowners.
+When the village elders arranged for him to borrow a field, he simply sowed the seeds, then neglecting to till or weed.
+In the fall, he would harvest whatever he could and declare, "This year is a bad year," and eat it all by himself, without paying the proper portion to the landowners.
 As a result, he couldn't continue farming a single field for two years in row.
-Over the years, there was any trust remained among the villagers, to the point where he could no longer borrow a field at all.
+Over the years, he lost all trust among the villagers, to the point where he could no longer borrow a field at all.

-After Boknyeo got married to him, three or four years passed by one way or another thanks to her father.
-However, her father had a pride that his class belonged to the fringe of scholars class, gradually began to hate his son-in-law.
+After Boknyeo married him, three or four years passed by one way or another thanks to her father.
+However, as her father was proud that his standing was on the fringe of scholars class, he gradually began to hate his son-in-law.
 Eventually her husband even lost the trust of his in-laws.

 After discussing various options, Boknyeo and her husband settled on a day job within Pyongyang Castle.
-However, even day labor was not an option for him, who was too lazy.
-All day long, having a load carrier on his back at the Yeongwangjeong pavilion, he just gazed out at the Daedong River.
+However, even day labor was not an option for him, because he was too lazy.
+All day long, with a load carrier on his back, at the Yeongwangjeong pavilion, he just gazed out at the Daedong River.
 Being a day laborer wasn't a suitable job for him again.
-After three or four months of laborer, fortunately they were able to find a place to live in a servant's quarters.
+After working three or four months, they fortunately were able to find a place to live in the servant's quarters.

 However, they were soon kicked out of that house too.
-Boknyeo diligently attended to the household affairs, but her husband's laziness was helpless.
+Boknyeo diligently attended to the household affairs, but there was nothing she could do about her husband's laziness.
 Every day, she harassed him with a sharp eye, but his lazy ways were unbearable.

 "Please clean up the rice sacks."